Your training contract: the first step to becoming a solicitor

 Solicitors provide legal advice, find solutions to problems and represent clients in negotiations.
 They spend a lot of time meeting with clients, researching cases, writing legal documents and liaising with other professionals.
 It all starts with a training contract (or 'period of recognised training' as it's also known), so if all this sounds like the kind of job you’d like, read on – competition for training contracts is stiff and you’ll need to plan ahead if you want to stay on track.

 How do I become a trainee solicitor?

-Where could I work as a qualified solicitor?
+Where could I work as a trainee solicitor?

-Most training contracts are with law firms, although some other legal organisations – such as the Government Legal Service (GLS) or Crown Prosecution Service (CPS) – also offer them.
+Most training contracts are with law firms, although some other legal organisations – such as the Government Legal Service (GLS), Crown Prosecution Service (CPS) and companies in-house legal departments – also offer them.
 Law firms vary in size and client base, with some firms taking on mainly corporate and commercial clients and others offering legal services to private individuals.
 Working cultures vary enormously as a result: legal work experience such as open days and vacation schemes can give you an insight into how different law firms operate.

 How do I get a training contract?

 The majority of law firms require candidates to have or be expecting a minimum 2.1 degree.
 The sector is competitive but if you’ve got the grades and the skills you shouldn’t be discouraged: some City law firms recruit up to 100 graduates every year, so there are plenty of opportunities.